trick77/tunlr-style-dns-unblocking/README.md

 #### non-sni (Advanced Setup)

-non-sni mode enables DNS-unblocking for multimedia players (or applications) which can't handle SNI.
+non-sni mode enables DNS-unblocking for multimedia players (or applications) which can't handle SNI but still using just a single IP address using some netfilter trickery.
 See here for more information on this mode: http://trick77.com/2014/04/02/netflix-dns-unblocking-without-sni-xbox-360-ps3-samsung-tv/

 See here for additional information: